-- 1. Student use of school materials and equipment will be regulated, and necessary precautions will be taken to ensure their safe use.
-Equipment will be kept in good working order. - 2.
-Training that focuses on the location and use of safety equipment and fire extinguishers, and basic first-aid materials and procedures will be provided to all appropriate personnel. - 3.
-All chemicals and other potentially hazardous equipment and materials used in science or other classes will be secured in designated locked cabinets.
-Chemicals will be stored in appropriate containers, and labeled with information about the contents and handling directions.
-Schools will also maintain a current and accurate inventory of chemicals used in science and other classes. - 4.
-As required by state law, students and teachers in science and other classes will use appropriate protective equipment, including industrial quality eye protective devices, when activities involve exposure to hazardous materials or situations. - 5.
-The use of candles will be strictly limited.
-Schools must use fire resistant materials for holiday and special event decorations.
-Candles will not be placed next to curtains, live trees, etc. Candles must never be left unattended and any student contact with candles will be appropriately supervised. - 6.
-For classes and activities that pose potential safety risks for students, safety rules and procedures will be developed and communicated to students and their parents.
-Steps will be taken to ensure that these rules and procedures are understood, as well as the consequences for failing to follow them.
+- 16. All maintenance rooms and custodial closets should be locked at all times when not in use. - 17.
+All vacant lockers should be secured. - 18.
+Student use of school materials and equipment should be regulated, and necessary precautions should be taken to ensure their safe use.
+Equipment should be kept in good working order. - 19.
+All chemicals and other potentially hazardous equipment and materials used in science or other classes should be secured in designated locked cabinets.
+Chemicals should be stored in appropriate containers and labeled with information about the contents and handling directions.
+Schools should also maintain a current and accurate inventory of chemicals used in science and other classes.
+Any chemicals that are determined to be unneeded or beyond expiration should be disposed of properly. - 20.
+As required by state law, students and teachers in science and other classes should use appropriate protective equipment, including industrial quality eye protective devices, when activities involve exposure to hazardous materials or situations.
+Eye wear should be designated for individual student use.
+If eye wear is shared, it should be cleaned after each use. - 21.
+The use of candles should be strictly limited.
+Schools should use fire resistant materials for holiday and special event decorations.
+Candles should not be placed next to curtains, live trees, etc. Candles should never be left unattended and any student contact with candles should be appropriately supervised.